 1. Enforcing community guidelines

 Most online platforms have guidelines to keep things respectful, inclusive, and safe.
 Moderators enforce these rules, making sure users are polite, stay on topic, and keep the conversation productive.
-A few ways in which they do this are:

 - Deleting offensive or harmful messages